adamtorres/importing-tutorial/readme.md

 run_all() ending
 ```

 Breaking the output into a few steps.
 The first step is from the initial `import structure` statement.
-All of the first lines that start with `/structure/` are from that one import.
+All of the first lines that start with `/structure/` are caused by that one import.
 Each of the files include starting and ending print statements.
 Compare the prints from the file and socket folders.  (blank line added for clarity)

 ```
 /structure/io/file/__init__.py starting